Asphocarp/Unitodo/RAW.md

 - [ ] 2@AptAw doc: say that by default config at ~/.config/unitodo/unitodo.toml
 - [ ] 2@AptCd even when nothing changed, the updated time should be updated
 - [ ] 1@Aptsh fix: make click on a lexcial editor starts editing
-- [ ] 1@Aptww fix: click on filename should behave the same as pressing enter (no new windows popup)
+- [x] 1@Aptww@@Aq6dl fix: click on filename should behave the same as pressing enter (no new windows popup)
 - [ ] 1@Aptz8 show GET todos time cost, auto-adjust interval to be larger than it, and for user to tune refresh interval
 - [ ] 2@Apt3d fancy: fetch from notion, slack, etc
 - [ ] 1@Apt6w fancy: like notion-mail, define view/filters (replace proj); hover (or v) to show nearby lines, maybe make it a card component, show more info like file path;
 - [ ] 1@Apt7C fancy: left sidebar (instead of tabs)
-- [ ] 2@Apt81 let the priority part include "-" (not just alphanumeric)- maybe no more concept of fisrt word, simply append timestamp and stuff at the end
+- [x] 2@Apt81@@Aq6fI let the priority part include "-" (not just alphanumeric)- X no more concept of fisrt word, simply append timestamp and stuff at the end
 - [ ] 2@ApuFL rust backend offer exact char pos instead of just line pos, so that following checking can be easier
 - [ ] 2@Ap-nc UI: the "edit" "ignore" button at the left of filename instead of right (currently)
 - [ ] 0@AqTDc polish readme and homepage like https://inputsource.pro/zh-CN, https://github.com/runjuu/InputSourcePro